Spanish Wikipedia: Size and users

 The Spanish Wikipedia has the second most registered users, after the English Wikipedia, and the seventh most active users, after the English, French, German, Japanese, Italian and Chinese Wikipedias.
 It ranks among the worse Wikipedias in retention of new editors and has one of the highest edit revert rates.
 The Spanish Wikipedia has the second lowest number of administrators per active editors (%), behind the Japanese edition.

 It is ranked seventh for number of articles, below other Wikipedias devoted to languages with smaller numbers of speakers, such as German, French, Cebuano, and Dutch.
 In 2009, the percentage of articles whose size was above 2 KB was 40%, placing the Spanish Wikipedia as the second out of the ten largest Wikipedias after the German one.
 As of October 2012, the Spanish Wikipedia was the fourth Wikipedia in terms of the number of edits.
 As of December 2024, it is the sixth Wikipedia by the number of page views, behind the English, Japanese, Russian, German and French Wikipedias.

 By country of origin, by September 2017, Spain was the main contributor to the Spanish Wikipedia (39.2% of edits).
 It was followed by Argentina (10.7%), Chile (8.8%), the Netherlands (8.4%), Mexico (7.0%), Venezuela (5.1%), Peru (3.5%), the United States (3.1%), Colombia (2.7%), Uruguay (1.3%) and Germany (1.1%).
 Note that a number of bots are hosted in the Netherlands.

 Among the countries where Spanish is either an official language or a de facto national language, Argentina, Chile, Mexico, Spain and Venezuela have established local chapters of the Wikimedia Foundation.

 Usage in Spain

-Following a 2007 study by Netsuus (online market analysis enterprises) on the use of Wikipedia in Spain, it was revealed that most users consult Spanish Wikipedia (97%) compared to Wikipedias in other regional languages (2.17% for Wikipedia in Catalan, 0.64% in Galician and 0.26% in Basque).
+Following a 2007 study by Netsuus on the use of Wikipedia in Spain, it was revealed that most users consult Spanish Wikipedia (97%) compared to Wikipedias in other regional languages (2.17% for Wikipedia in Catalan, 0.64% in Galician and 0.26% in Basque).
+That is, native speakers of Spanish tend to use Spanish Wikipedia as their go-to source as opposed to those of other languages.